wmde/FundraisingStore/README.md

 can be found in `local-db-config.php`.
 Applications wanting to use this package in conjunction with the Doctrine Console should provide their own `cli-config.php`.

+## Architecture and Future

+This library and the tables it creates is used by the fundraising Bounded Contexts and by the Fundaising Operation Center application.
+The idea is to migrate this library away by moving all code specific to a Bounded Context into that Bounded Context and all code specific to an application to that application.
+This way the Bounded Contexts can have truely private peristance and follow the [Clean Architecture + Bounded Contexts architecture rules](https://www.entropywins.wtf/blog/2018/08/14/clean-architecture-bounded-contexts/).

+For a short history of we ended up with this library, see [Bounded Contexts in the Wikimedia Fundraising Software](https://www.entropywins.wtf/blog/2018/08/14/bounded-contexts-in-the-wikimedia-fundraising-software/)

 ## Development

 In order to create a level playing field for development this project uses